NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 #### Dataset guidelines

-The LJSpeech dataset has 13,100 clips that amount to about 24 hours of speech of a single, female speaker.
+The LJSpeech dataset has 13,100 clips that amount to about 24 hours of speech of a single female speaker.
 Since the original dataset does not define a train/dev/test split of the data, we provide a split in the form of three file lists:
 ```bash
 ./filelists
 ├── ljs_audio_pitch_text_train_v3.txt